 A year ago, Spangenberg was locked into the second base job in San Diego before tearing his left quad in April.
-He played in only 14 games.
 This spring, he's played second and third base, and he will soon see time in the Padres' outfield -- which has been battered by injuries.

 "The more versatility you have, the more positions you play, the more likely you're going to get in the lineup," Spangenberg said.
 "As long as I'm in the lineup, it doesn't really matter where I'm playing."

 • Padres Spring Training: Schedule | Information | Tickets

 Spangenberg will have to wait for his Cactus League outfield debut.
 As a precaution, he was scratched on Saturday after receiving treatment on his hamstring.
 On Sunday, he returned to action at third base, a more familiar position.

 But make no mistake: The Padres are going to get Spangenberg time in the outfield -- out of necessity more than anything else.
 Left fielder Alex Dickerson will be out past Opening Day with a bulging disc in his back, while the club's top prospect, according to MLBPipeline.com, Manuel Margot (left knee) and Collin Cowgill (ribs) are also dealing with injuries.

 "The loss of Alex Dickerson kind of changed the complexion of the outfield a little bit," Padres manager Andy Green said.
 "Jabari Blash is obviously competing for a job.
 Cowgill's out right now, but he'd be competing for that extra outfield job, as well.
 If Spangenberg can go out there ... it's just some versatility."